mbookham7/crdb-2-hour-workshop/scenarios/serverless_setup/README.md

 ## Connecting to your Cluster via CLI

-To connect to your cluster you will first need the `CockraochDB Client`.
+To connect to your cluster you will first need the `CockroachDB Client`.
 You can do this from the console by clicking connect in the top right hand corner.

 Below are the commands for Mac and Windows.
 Copy the correct one for your Operating System and run.